CS-433/cs-433-project-2-rainbow-triangle/README.md

 ### Results at a glance

-Our best model was based on Bert and had a 0.896 accuracy and 0.897 F1 score on AIcrowd.
+Our best model was based on Bert (large-uncased) and had a 0.902 accuracy and 0.901 F1 score on AIcrowd.

 ## Dependencies